nagarajanchinnasamy/subtotal/README.md

 ## What does it do?

-Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand and collapse rows.
+Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand or collapse rows and columns.

 ![image](http://nagarajanchinnasamy.com/subtotal/images/subtotal-renderer-pivotui.png)